theawless/Dict-O-nator/README.md

-Voice Based Assistant for Ubuntu and Dictation Plugin for Gedit
+Voice Assistant/Tasker for Ubuntu and a Dictation Plugin for Gedit
 ================================================================================

 Similar to [Cortana](https://en.wikipedia.org/wiki/Cortana_%28software%29)